catjobe/BIS15W2024_cberevoescu/lab7/lab7_hw.md

 ## # ℹ 1,536 more rows
 ```

-##### The fish species that was caught the most on average in the represented time period is species number 1210600208, Engraulis ringens.
+##### The fish species that was caught the most on average in the represented time period is species Engraulis ringens (Peruvian anchoveta).

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.